Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Results

 \subsection{TTLS regime}

-In the TTLS damping regime, in Fig.~\ref{fig:dfTdep}, the damping has the same functional form in vacuum and in fluid that is, $\Delta f \propto T$ for the wide $2D$-devices W1 and W2, and $\Delta f \propto T^{1/2}$ for the narrow $1D$-device N1.
-However, the TTLS damping is larger in the fluid than in vacuum, manifested as an offset between the parallel lines measured in vacuum and in fluid.
-Transition to the saturated damping regime, Eq.~(\ref{eq:dfTTLSHT}), is somewhat masked by the contribution from phonons and rotons, but is still visible as a small kink in the data around $T_s$.
-Also the value of the saturated TTLS damping is increased in the fluid.
+The damping rate as a function of temperature in vacuum and in fluid for the three devices is shown in Fig.~\eqref{fig:dfTdep}.
+The temperature-independent contributions $\Delta f_m$ and $\Delta f_c$ discussed in the previous section, and tabulated in Table~\ref{table:properties} have been reduced from the data, and the damping rate in the fluid has been scaled with the effective mass $m/m_{\rm vac}$ shown in Fig. \ref{fig:f0Tdep}.

-As discussed in section \ref{section:TTLS_theory}, we expect the frequency of flexural phonon modes to scale similarly as the frequency of the fundamental mechanical mode, manifested as a change in the effective speed of sound $c$.
-This change explains in part the larger TTLS damping in the fluid, by a factor which we shall call the scaled sound velocity, $\bar{c}$, defined as
+Below \SI{0.2}{\kelvin}, contribution from ballistic quasiparticles to the damping rate is negligible, and damping is governed by the intrinsic TTLS damping mechanism.
+As seen in Fig.~\ref{fig:dfTdep}, the damping rate has the same functional form in vacuum and in fluid in this temperature regime, i.e. $\Delta f \propto T$ for the wide 2D-devices W1 and W2, and $\Delta f \propto T^{1/2}$ for the narrow 1D-device N1.
+However, the drag force and the corresponding dissipated power are higher in the fluid, manifested as an offset between the parallel lines in the TTLS regime.
+This corresponds to an increase in the product $P_0 \gamma^4$ in Eqs. \eqref{eq:dfTTLS1D} and \eqref{eq:dfTTLS2D}.
+Transition to the saturated damping regime is somewhat masked by the contribution from phonons and rotons in the fluid, but is still visible as a small kink in the data around $T_s$.
+Also the saturated damping regime shows increased dissipation, indicating an increase in the product $P_0 \gamma^2$ in Eq.~\eqref{eq:dfTTLSHT}.